-The Town's website software received three enhancements from provider Seamless CMS, in September, December and April.
+The Town's website software received three enhancements, in September, December and April.
 Each update added new features and improvements.
-Web champions received a training session on some of these new features held in May.
+Internal web champions received a training session on some of these new features held in May.

 Our website's most popular pages by number of views for the year are outlined below.